 Below: 1st photo - 2nd year twigs are light brown; buds are both terminal and lateral and have overlaping reddish scales.
 New twigs are green; older ones gray.
 2nd photo - Leaves open with the flowers.
 These are obovate, widest above the middle and much longer than wide, characteristic of var. pyracanthifolia.

 Below: 1st photo - Thorn are numerous, stout, long and slightly recurved.
-2nd photo - fruit is a brick red pome about 3/8 inch in diameter.
+2nd photo - fruit is a brick red pome about 3/8 inch in diameter with the old sepals reflexed.

 Notes: Cockspur Hawthorn is not native to Minnesota but is planted as an ornamental.
 In North America is is reported to be found in all the eastern half of Canada and of the U.S., but per the U of M Herbarium the record for its presence in the wild in Minnesota is erroneous.
 In its native area, Cockspur is very abundant.
-There are 12 species of Hawthorn that are native to Minnesota, including Fireberry Hawthorn.
+The 2019 Minnesota DNR county plant census lists 15 species of Hawthorn that are native to Minnesota, including Fireberry Hawthorn.
+Some of these are quite rare.
+Another 3 species have been reported for Minnesota but the Minnesota Herbarium list states these are erroneous.

-Some of those 12 native species of Hawthorns are indigenous to the Garden area.
+Some of those 15 native species of Hawthorns are indigenous to the Garden area.
 Eloise Butler simply catalogued 'hawthorns' in her Garden Log as early as April 29, 1907.
 Cockspur Hawthorn is not indigenous nor native but was planted in the Spring of 1912 when Butler brought in one from Horsford's Nursery of Charlotte Vermont.
+Susan Wilkins re-introduced the plant in 2019.

 Eloise Butler wrote: "Many are the allusions to the hawthorns of England in poetry and prose.
 Indeed, the very name, England, calls up to the observer of plants a mental picture of hawthorn thickets and hedges.
 It is pertinent to ask why writers neglect to extol the American species.
 For our hawthorn trees or shrubs are of extreme beauty, when covered with their snowy fleece of bloom, or when glowing with the sweet tasting, stony bright red “thorn apples.”
 The leaves of the hawthorn may have margins varying from toothed to lobed or divided.
 The thorns may be long and stout, or few and feeble; thus belying the name.